The Best Off-White Beige: Moderate White

 Learn all about Samplize HERE

 What’s the best white trim colour to go with Moderate White walls?

 Moderate White is a FUSSY one.
-Most warm whites have a yellow undertone, and this yellow can clash with the orange-pink of Moderate White.
+Most warm whites have a yellow undertone, and this yellow can clash with the orange of Moderate White.
 For this reason, I usually recommend the following:

-a) keep things simple and go for a white like Benjamin Moore Chantilly Lace
+1. Keep things simple and go for a white like Benjamin Moore Chantilly Lace.

-b) ask the paint store to lighten Moderate White by 50% and see what this looks like – make sure you still like the undertones/general look as it can shift
+2. Ask the paint store to lighten Moderate White by 50% and 75% – make sure you still like the undertones/general look as it can shift

 Which paint colors go with Moderate White?

 - Moderate White is okay with most grays that have a lower LRV than it (but no icy cold grays)

 - Moderate White likes other warm colours with the SAME undertone profile (orange-pink)

 - Moderate White looks beautiful with most neutrals with green undertones as well as blue-green blends

 Is Moderate White a good colour for the exterior of my home?

-Moderate White can be an excellent exterior colour, especially for those in the states with terra cotta tile style roofs and warm-hued stone driveways.
+Moderate White can be an excellent exterior colour, especially for those in the states with terra cotta tile-style roofs and warm stone driveways.
 However, in grayer climates, many find Moderate White to be a bit too washed-out for the main body of their home (particularly south-facing homes).
 However, it can be an excellent exterior trim colour, so long as the undertones suit your stone, brick and roof.